Feature #20770

 The point is that this shows the natural flow: "Concatenate this string, read the file with that name, and then parse the JSON."

-Updated by lpogic (Łukasz Pomietło) 13 days ago
+Updated by lpogic (Łukasz Pomietło) about 1 month ago

 @austin (Austin Ziegler), @AlexandreMagro (Alexandre Magro) I understand that this is a creature from the functional world.
 However, I wonder whether the current proposal (statement operator) would allow for such a forms: